Sub-Module 1.4: Image Signing & Attestation

 Image digest: sha256:abc123...

-We capture the image digest (sha256:…) rather than relying on the :v1 tag.
-Cosign requires (and future versions will enforce) digest-based references so you always sign exactly the image you intend.
+Cosign 2.0 and later requires (and future versions will enforce) digest-based references so you always sign exactly the image you intend.
+Earlier versions would allow the use of a tag like :v1, but since tags on images can change this is considered insecure.
 The IMAGE_DIGEST variable is used in all subsequent cosign commands.

 Step 2: Generate Signing Keys